pappasfotios/AcFertilityGP/README.md

 solution 4: use annual mean or "impute" from e.g. female length, weight, Kf, Year.
 Should not be very critical either way for 0 observations.

-## 1083 sperm analysis records (363 from 2020 and 720 from 2024) : selected variables to analyze are log(concentration), curvilinear velocity and straightness (only for 2024).
+## Part 2: sperm analysis records (363 from 2020 and 720 from 2024).
+Selected variables to analyze are log(concentration + 1), curvilinear velocity and straightness of path.
 ```
 sperm_trait ~ year(fixed) + day_of_sampling(covariate) + animal + residual
 ```